 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Because the Fund had not commenced investment operations prior to its fiscal year ended March 31, 2019, it does not have portfolio turnover information for the prior fiscal year to report
+For the period from April 12, 2019 (commencement of operations) through March 31, 2020, the Fund's portfolio turnover rate was 5% of the average value of its portfolio.
+This rate excludes the value of portfolio securities received or delivered as a result of in-kind creations or redemptions of the Fund's shares.

 Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index and depositary receipts, including American depositary receipts ("ADRs"), representing such components.
 The Underlying Index is a free float-adjusted market capitalization weighted index designed to track the equity market performance of mid- and large-cap companies of emerging market countries, excluding China.
 The Underlying Index is based on the MSCI Emerging Markets Index ("universe"), but excludes the securities of Chinese issuers.
 The Underlying Index generally classifies an issuer as coming from a particular country based on where it is incorporated and where its stock is primarily listed.
-When an issuer's securities are primarily listed outside of its country of incorporation, the Underlying Index also considers the following factors, among others, in determining where the issuer is from: (1) the secondary listings, if any, of the issuer's securities; (2) the geographic distribution of its operations (in terms of assets and revenues); (5) the issuer's history, and (6) the country with which investors associate the issuer.
+When an issuer's securities are primarily listed outside of its country of incorporation, the Underlying Index also considers the following factors, among others, in determining where the issuer is from: (1) the secondary listings, if any, of the issuer's securities; (2) the geographic distribution of the issuer's shareholder base; (3) the location of its headquarters; (4) the geographic distribution of its operations (in terms of assets and revenues); (5) the issuer's history, and (6) the country with which investors associate the issuer.
 Each issuer and its securities are classified in only one country.

-The Underlying Index, as of each rebalance, includes exchange-traded equity securities that, among other matters: (1) are issued by companies of selected emerging market countries; (2) are issued by companies comprising the top 85% (of the free float-adjusted market capitalization) for each country, subject to MSCI's ("Index Provider") investability screens; (3) meet certain minimum liquidity requirements; (4) have a free float-adjusted market capitalization equal to or higher than 50% of the universe's minimum size requirement; and (5) meet certain Foreign Inclusion Factor ("FIF") requirements, where FIF is defined as the proportion of shares outstanding that is available for purchase in the public equity markets by international investors.
+The Underlying Index, as of each rebalance, includes exchange-traded equity securities that, among other matters: (1) are issued by companies of selected emerging market countries; (2) are issued by companies comprising the top 85% (of the free float-adjusted market capitalization) for each country, subject to MSCl's ("Index Provider") investability screens; (3) meet certain minimum liquidity requirements; (4) have a free float-adjusted market capitalization equal to or higher than 50% of the universe's minimum size requirement; and (5) meet certain Foreign Inclusion Factor ("FIF") requirements, where FIF is defined as the proportion of shares outstanding that is available for purchase in the public equity markets by international investors.

-As of May 31, 2019, the Underlying Index consisted of securities from issuers of the following countries: Argentina, Brazil, Chile, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Peru, Philippines, Poland, Qatar, Russia, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
+As of May 31, 2020, the Underlying Index consisted of securities from issuers of the following countries: Argentina, Brazil, Chile, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Pakistan, Peru, Philippines, Poland, Qatar, Russia, Saudi Arabia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.